-But, with an increasing demand for flexibility to adapt and roll with the punches, that move away from pre-set and rigid approaches will continue to change.
+With an increasing demand for flexibility to adapt and roll with the punches, that move away from pre-set and rigid approaches will continue.

 “Project managers should have always been making the best methodology choices for their projects, but some environments didn’t lend themselves to that,” explains Elizabeth Harrin, author and blogger at GirlsGuidetoPM.com, “Now, those project environments may be embracing tailoring in a way that forces project managers to make more choices about how to best run their project.”

 Harrin says that this shift means that project managers will have to lean on their own critical thinking skills and professional judgment more than ever before.
 However, many businesses are witnessing the positive impact of giving project managers some room to customize their own methodologies.